Jump to navigation

-A: The staff at the facility will follow procedures to notify you of significant events or emergencies.
+A: The staff at the youth center will follow procedures to notify you of significant events or emergencies.
 Parents are encouraged to maintain regular communication with their son/daughter's designated staff.

 Q: How can I file a complaint against a facility or individual?

-A: Your son/daughter is informed of the steps of the facility grievance process and is able to file a grievance at any time without interference.
-As the parent of a youth residing in a DYS facility, you are encouraged to contact the facility Administrator(s) or one of the two Directors of Facility Operations.
+A: Your son/daughter is informed of the steps of the youth center grievance process and is able to file a grievance at any time without interference.
+As the parent of a youth residing in a DYS youth center, you are encouraged to contact the youth center Administrator(s) or one of the two Directors of Facility Operations.
 Additionally, you can contact the Child Protection Ombudsman of Colorado (CPO).
 The CPO is an independent, neutral state agency charged with reviewing complaints concerning publicly-funded services provided for the safety, permanency and well-being of children in Colorado.
 To submit a confidential complaint, you can call (720) 625-8640 or visit the CPO's website at www.coloradocpo.org.

 Q: What is the age range of youth serviced in DYS?